OpenRailAssociation/osrd-website/content/about/governance/index.en.md

 One of the ambitions of OSRD is to help with **timetabling on a European scale**.

-To reach this goal, OSRD has to take local features into account by consulting and collaborating with railway companies and infrastructure managers.
+To reach this goal, OSRD has to take local features into account by consulting and collaborating with railway companies and infrastructure operators.

-And for their trouble contributing to OSRD, these companies:
+And by contributing to OSRD, these companies:
- - profit from all the common development efforts
+ - Profit from all the common development efforts
- - can freely build on the common effort to achieve their own goals[^license]
+ - Can freely build on the common effort to achieve their own goals[^license]
- - participate in the roadmap and technical direction of the project to the extent of their contribution
+ - Participate in the roadmap and technical direction of the project to the extent of their contribution

 [^license]: As long as they don't modify the common tools without sharing their improvements.
-See the details of the LGPLv3 license.
+See the details of the [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html) license.

 OSRD is currently developped by:

-- a team of full-time developpers at SNCF Réseau, financed by the European Union
+- A team of full-time developpers at SNCF Réseau, financed by the European Union
-- individual contributors
+- Individual contributors

 ## The Open Rail Foundation